Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Skip small auxiliary charts

-- Prioritize recording main trend chart and core funnel chart
+- Prioritize recording main trend charts and core funnel charts

 - Other ordinary charts are sampled in rotation at the same priority